enlyze/enlyze-python/docs/concepts.rst

 A *product* is the output of the production process which is executed by an :ref:`machine <machine>`, driven by a :ref:`production order <production_order>`.
-In the real world, an machine might have some additional outputs, but only the main output (the product) is modeled in the ENLYZE platform.
+In the real world, a machine might have some additional outputs, but only the main output (the product) is modeled in the ENLYZE platform.
 Similarly to the production order, a product is referenced by an identifier originating from a customer's system, that gets synchronized into the ENLYZE platform.